-How to Get a Decent Char on Chicken Breasts
+How do You Get a Decent Char on Chicken Breasts?

 If you were wondering about the random 1 tsp sugar in the recipe I added it because just hint helps the chicken char a little better on the grill.
 Then the other 3/4 tsp is just to balance out those charred flavors in the soup plus the tartness of the lime.

 Chicken Tortilla Soup Ingredients

 - Chicken breats

 - Spices – chili powder, cumin, sugar, S&P

 - Veggies – corn, yellow onion, jalapenos, garlic, avocado

 - Grill seasoned chicken and corn (it adds great flavor!).